garrettdotdev/digital-cv/README.md

 [git.new/workmail](https://git.new/workmail)

 - Contract project still in development.
 Scheduled for completion before the New Year.
 Client has graciously allowed me to share the codebase on GitHub.
-- Utilizes AWS CloudFormation, Lambda, and API Gateway to create a fully automated system that provisions and manages WorkMail organizations and users for clients, eliminating manual setup, reducing onboarding time to under 5 minutes.
+- Utilizes AWS CloudFormation, Lambda, and API Gateway to create a fully automated system that provisions and manages WorkMail organizations and users for clients, eliminating manual setup, reducing onboarding time to **under 5 minutes**.
-- Projected adoption rate of over 80% across TSI’s client base.
+- Projected **80% adoption** rate of across TSI’s client base.

 *Technologies: InfusionSoft (Keap); AWS SAM, AWS CloudFormation, Lambda, API Gateway, WorkMail, SES, SNS; Python*